Date: Thursdays, April 13, 20, 27, and May 4, 2023

 Time: 12:00 – 1:00 p.m.

-An in-person educational discussion group designed to help people deal positively with separation and divorce.
+An online educational discussion group designed to help people deal positively with separation and divorce.
 Topics are driven by the need of its participants.
 They might include:

 - Normalization of the separation experience